 The wall’s importance and the idea that separation makes for better neighborly ties are also highlighted in the local 17th century guide, most likely authored by Piotr Hiacynt Pruszcz, who tendentiously argued that

-The place [next to the Church of St. Lawrence A.V.] was inhabited by Jews who have long been cursed by God, but the respectable priest Marcin Kłoczyński, pleban of the Church of Corpus Christi, who had jurisdiction over this [St. Lawrence] church, let it [the church of St. Lawrence] be separated with a wall from the Jews, so that their devilish clamour commotion would not disturb the Christian service […]
+The place [next to the Church of St. Lawrence A.V.] was inhabited by Jews who have long been cursed by God, but the respectable priest Marcin Kłoczyński, vicar of the Church of Corpus Christi, who had jurisdiction over this [St. Lawrence] church, let it [the church of St. Lawrence] be separated with a wall from the Jews, so that their devilish commotion would not disturb the Christian service […]

 Why did the Jews’ proximity to the filial church of St. Lawrence create more tension than other intersections?
 Why did the two parties not find a regular fence sufficient and required a stone wall in order to keep the peace?
 The reason could have been a pragmatic one.
 As the “city of the Jews” was particularly vulnerable to fires, it posed a hazard to the wooden church building, which had been saved “by pure miracle in 1624, when the Jewish town was aflame.”
 On the other end, the flammable church presented a very real danger to the Jews, who, in case of a fire, were likely to find themselves on the receiving end of Christian accusations and unchecked fury.
 But was the threat of fire reason enough to erect a wall?
 According to the two afore-mentioned descriptions, contemporaries needed far less than a fire as an excuse to “instigate riots.”
 Was the congregation of the Church of St. Lawrence simply less tolerant, chafing at the mere presence of Jews?
 The answer has to do with the church’s membership.
-Every year on August 10, the Day of St. Lawrence, the patron saint of students, and during its octave the students and professors of the Cracow Academy organized a ceremonial procession to the church of St. Lawrence in Kazimierzwhich.
+Every year on August 10, the Day of St. Lawrence, the patron saint of students, the students and professors of the Cracow Academy would organize a ceremonial procession to the church of St. Lawrence in Kazimierz, while another procession would be held on the octave.
 This massive pilgrimage was often accompanied with anti-Jewish excesses.
 Students’ hostility toward Jews can be attributed to the prominent contemporary view according to which that part of the “city of the Jews” that was located “along the wall and the church of St. Lawrence” came at the expense of the “extensive and broad space” that the king Kazimir the Great allotted to the new academy.
 The reason, however, is more likely related to the general aptitude for violence of contemporary youth and students, regarded as one of the most dangerous segments of early modern society, which consequently had a profound impact on Jewish-Christian coexistence.